hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 logic.
 The NodeJS based version currently cant make use of this caching capability, as it exits after each search run.

+Chances are the periodic auto repeating search supported by the modular browser based version of the program will trigger the search only when the user is actively using the system and inturn potentially the browser.
+Else the browser may decide to pause/stop such background logics on its own to avoid overloading the local system or so.

 Program Versions
 ##################